 How Is Bamboo Toilet Paper Made?

 You may be surprised at how simple and straightforward the process of making bamboo toilet paper is.
-In fact, both bamboo and regular toilet paper undergo similar manufacturing processes – but as you’d expect, bamboo paper uses bamboo instead of wood chips or recycled paper.
+In fact, both bamboo and regular toilet paper undergo similar manufacturing processes – but as you’d expect, bamboo paper products use bamboo instead of wood chips or recycled paper.

 First, manufacturers break down the bamboo plant into fibers and add the fibers to a mixture that turns them into a bamboo pulp.
 Once the fibers have been turned into pulp, they soak, press, and form the pulp into the actual paper.